lambdaclass/concrete/ROADMAP.md

 8. Add "no hidden green" discipline: every green badge in showcase/release material links to the exact command, fact, theorem, or bundle that justifies it.
+9. Add assumption lifecycle checks: every assumption has an owner, scope, rationale, review date, affected claims, and a diff gate when it widens.
+10. Add a trust-boundary inventory report: all `trusted`, `Unsafe`, extern, backend, runtime, and target assumptions in one machine-readable list.

 ## Phase 2: Build The Phase 12 Source-To-Proof Bridge